 You can find more details on how to get here.
 For the more adventurous, you may want to allow time for a longer visit which could include the nearby cities of Modena, Bologna, Reggio Emilia, Parma and Ferrara, Piacenza and Mantova, read more about the area at .

-Your tutor and facilitator for the week, sharing with you her love of the creative process.
-Drawing and painting interior spaces is a subject close to her heart, having spent the last few years working as artist in residence at a number of historic homes in the UK, including JMW Turner’s house in Twickenham.
+Katie Sollohub will be your tutor and facilitator for the week, sharing with you her love of the creative process.
+Drawing and painting interior spaces is a subject close to her heart, having spent the last few years working as artist in residence at a number of historic homes in Surrey, including JMW Turner’s house in Twickenham.
 Generous with ideas, innovative and gentle with her approach, she will encourage you to experiment and play, to discover more about the subject through the process.

 Louise Davis has been a chef for over 30 years, and will be preparing delicious meals for us.
 Her Mediterranean cooking style is based on local produce and the freshest fruit and vegetables from the kitchen garden.